How to reset Wordpress Password

 Awesome, now you’ve reset the WordPress admin password.

 Was this answer helpful?

-This tutorial will teach you how to edit your profile in WordPress.
-You should be logged in, and...
+This tutorial will teach you how to update your WordPress installation.
+You should be logged in...

 This tutorial will help you learn how to manage your categories in the WordPress program.
 You...